-I hope this DIY beard balm is useful-I know not many men read my blog but most of my readers have a man in their life!
+I hope this DIY beard balm recipe is useful-I know not many men read my blog but most of my readers have a man in their life!
 If your man doesn’t have a beard, check out my after shave spray recipe.
 I made this for my husband and he loves using it after shaving.
 Plus, it smells so good!

 If you are a man in need of man DIYs, below is a list of recipes you might like!